Where we gather…

 Worship on the Lord’s Day at St Jude’s

-9:00am – Study on the Gospel of Mark (Online Only)
+9:00am – Study on the The Book of Ruth (Online Only)

 4:15pm – Holy Eucharist @ HARP